 In addition to the equipment present on the safety launches all Marshals and Umpires will have throw lines and thermal blankets available from them to use as and when required.
+This can be collected from the Safety Officer.

 There is an AED on the front of the boathouse in a yellow box.
 Access is through calling 999.
+And with the start team at the narrows.